Static Method in Java (with Examples)

 // This is an instance area.
 So, we can directly call instance variable without using object reference variable.

-// Since we can access static member within instance area.
-Therefore, we can call the static variable directly.
+// Since we can also access static members from an instance method, we can directly call static variable as well.

 System.out.println(x);